Triton365/fast_bitwise_ops/README.md

 ## Commands

-1.20.4 Vanila Server, void world with no players
+1.20.4 vanilla server, void world with no players

 Executed the 'tick sprint 100' command multiple times and selected the most appropriate result.